 After the Race

-- It is important to not stop within at the finish line area but to continue walking through the finish area to self-collect a bottle of water and a finish t-shirt.
-Runners should each take only one bottle of water.
-T-shirts will be handed out to runners by volunteers wearing full PPE and across a table to avoid contact.
+- It is important to not stop within at the finish line area but to continue walking through the finish area to self-collect one bottle of water, one t-shirt according to your chosen size and one finisher medal.

 - Runners are asked to use the hand sanitiser available after the finish line.

-- If you experience Covid-19 symptoms soon after the event, then please make this known through the government’s Track & Trace system.
+- If you experience COVID-19 symptoms soon after the event, you must report this using the NHS COVID-19 App – https://covid19.nhs.uk.

 - Participant and volunteer contact details may be shared securely with government organisations or professional bodies in the interest of public safety, especially to reduce the risk of spread of coronavirus through the track and trace system.